 We currently outsource the manufacturing of many of our products to companies including Inventec Appliances Corporation and AsiaTelco Technologies Co.
 In addition, in 2016 we sold portions of our IoT modules business to Telit, and we now rely on Telit to supply us with modules that are critical to the functionality of some of our telematics hardware devices, including devices sold or deployed by Ctrack.
 If one of these third-party manufacturers were to experience delays, disruptions, capacity constraints or quality control problems in its manufacturing operations, product shipments to our customers could be delayed or rejected or our customers could consequently elect to cancel the underlying subscription.
 These disruptions would negatively impact our revenues, competitive position and reputation.
 Further, if we are unable to manage successfully our relationship with a manufacturer, the quality and availability of products used in our services and solutions may be harmed.
-None of our third-party manufacturers is obligated to supply us with a specific quantity of products, except as may be provided in a particular purchase order that we have submitted to, and that has been accepted by, such their business with us.
-If a manufacturer scould, under some circumstances, decline to accept new purchase orders from us or otherwise reduce the lost manufacturing capacity on a timely and comparatively cost effective basis, which would adversely impact our operations.
+None of our third-party manufacturers is obligated to supply us with a specific quantity of products, except as may be provided in a particular purchase order that we have submitted to, and that has been accepted by, such third-party manufacturer.
+Our third-party manufacturers could, under some circumstances, decline to accept new purchase orders from us or otherwise reduce their business with us.
+If a manufacturer stopped manufacturing our products for any reason or reduced manufacturing capacity, we may be unable to replace the lost manufacturing capacity on a timely and comparatively cost effective basis, which would adversely impact our operations.
 In addition, we generally do not enter into long-term contracts with our manufacturers.
 As a result, we are subject to price increases due to availability, and subsequent price volatility, in the marketplace of the components and materials needed to manufacture our products.
-If a third-party manufacturer, our manufacturing costs could significantly increase.
+If a third-party manufacturer were to negatively change the product pricing and other terms under which it agrees to manuf